Sipho1992/alx-system_engineering-devops/0x00-shell_basics/README.md

-15-Move all files with a capital letter to another directory Delete all files of a specific type in the current directory Creating a directory along with other intermediate directories
+15-Move all files with a capital letter to another directory Delete all files of a specific type in the current directory Creating a directory along with other intermediate directories Display all files that are hidden and have special characters